ixanza/Equanimity/README.md

 6. [Ultimate Combat](https://www.nexusmods.com/skyrimspecialedition/mods/17196) introduces new enemy AI which keeps the game fresh
 7. [Combat Gameplay Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33767) enables new combat mechanics such as jump attacks, unlocked grip and a dodge function
 8. [Wintersun - Faiths of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/22506) adds a religion aspect to the game in the form of worshipping aedras or daedras and getting rewarded for it
+9. [OMEGA Updated](https://www.nexusmods.com/skyrimspecialedition/mods/33718) is an overhaul around Morrowloot Ultimate which blends well with mods like Skyrim Revamped, Guards Armor Replacer and a lot of other stuff
+10. [Spell Perk Item Distributor](https://www.nexusmods.com/skyrimspecialedition/mods/36869) and [Enemy (R)evolution of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/37228) allows for enemies to use spells and perks from mod added stuff

 ### Quest and Encounter Mods